 The principal mission of distance education at Frostburg is to enhance student access to the University's academic programs.
-The University is committed to providing students the support and resources they need to succeed as participants in distance education.
+The University is committed to providing students the support and resources needed to succeed as participants in distance education.

-Online courses at FSU allow students to pursue their degree requirements outside of the traditional classroom setting and can accelerate or enhance their time to degree.
-They also help students acquire the technical skills and learning strategies important to the pursuit of their academic and career goals.
-Courses taught online at FSU have most of their class materials (other than textbooks) available electronically and use the web as the primary means of communication.
-These courses may require some on-site contact between students and the instructor (e.g., an orientation session or proctored testing) at various times throughout the academic term.
-Frostburg State University's online courses are open to all eligible students who are prepared to learn in an online environment.
+Frostburg State University's online courses, taught by faculty certified to teach online, are open to all eligible students who are prepared to learn in an online environment.
+Online courses at FSU allow students to pursue their degree requirements outside the traditional classroom setting, which also provides an opportunity to acquire the technical skills and learning strategies important to the pursuit of students' academic and career goals.
+Taking online courses can also accelerate their time to degree.
+Most of the course materials (other than textbooks) are available electronically with use of the Web as the primary means of communication.
+Some courses may require limited on-site contact between students and the instructor (e.g., an orientation session or proctored testing) at various times throughout the academic term.